 Ultimately, Paypal gets used because customers like it.
 And the bottom line is that you’ve got to let the customers decide.

-- Familiarity: Your customers are already familiar with Paypal.
+- Familiarity: Your customers are already familiar with Paypal as it has a strong household name with global customer base.
 They trust the brand, and may even have an existing Paypal account themselves.
 This makes Paypal a front-runner for any ecommerce site, as at the very least one of several payment options available.

 - Existing Funds: Your customers may have existing funds within their Paypal account, which they are more likely to feel prepared to spend.
 Because Paypal is used so widely, this can have an upwards impact on your conversions.